 Patrick K. O’Donnell is a bestselling, award-winning military historian and an expert on elite units.
-He is the author of eleven books, including Washington’s Immortals: The Untold Story of an Elite Regiment Who Changed the Course of the Revolution; Dog Company: The Boys of Pointe du Hoc—the Rangers Who Accomplished D-Day’s Toughest Mission and Led the Way across Europe; and Beyond Valor: World War II’s Ranger and Airborne Veterans Reveal the Heart of Combat.
+He is the author of eleven books, including Washington’s Immortals: The Untold Story of an Elite Regiment Who Changed the Course of the Revolution; Dog Company: The Boys of Pointe du Hoc—the Rangers Who Accomplished D-Day’s Toughest Mission and Led the Way across Europe; Beyond Valor: World War II’s Ranger and Airborne Veterans Reveal the Heart of Combat; and The Unknowns: The Untold Story of America's Unknown Soldier and WWI's Most Decorated Heroes Who Brought Him Home.
 He served as a combat historian in a marine rifle platoon during the battle of Fallujah and has provided historical consulting for DreamWorks’ award-winning miniseries Band of Brothers and for documentaries produced by the BBC, the History Channel, Fox News, and Discovery.

 Critical praise of The Unknowns: